immrn/banglejs-2fa/README.md

 ## How to setup two factor authentication
 1. In your browser open a website (e.g. Github) where you want to setup 2FA for an account of yours.
 Not every host supports 2FA.
 Mostly you find this option in your account settings (e.g. [Github 2FA Setup](https://github.com/settings/two_factor_authentication/setup/intro)).
 2. Before starting the setup of two factor authentication (2FA), be aware that **you could brick your account** at this host.
 When the website states the secret key, you should **note the key** on paper or something and if stated, **note the recovery codes** too.

+## Known Bugs

+- not possible to create a totp account that has the same label like one that exists already
+- you must disconnect from the espruino web IDE when when using bluetooth features (creating a new totp account)
+- chrome extension: bad checks for validity of the entered strings for label and secret; e.g. input a secret that has odd length